 AZBio supports the creation of a joint business, education, and legislative committee that comes together to craft successor solution to Prop.
-301 that can be implemented during the 2018 budget/election cycle so that we create a clear path for planning purposes and make the commitment to investing in Arizona's future well in advance rather than in the eleventh hour.
+301 that can be implemented well in advance of its expiration so that we create a clear path for planning purposes and make the commitment to investing in Arizona's future well in advance rather than in the eleventh hour.